 C++ is one of the most popular programming languages in the world and was created by Bjarne Stroustrup.

-- Microsoft Visual C++ Compiler – A free compiler from Microsoft which can be used as a stand-alone compiler or integrated with Microsoft’s product line including Visual Studio and Visual Studio Code.
+- Microsoft Visual C++ Compiler – A free compiler from Microsoft which can be used as a stand-alone or integrated with Microsoft’s product line including Visual Studio and Visual Studio Code.

 - Clang / LLVM – A free and open source compiler, Clang is the front-end for the LLVM back-end, neither of which is C++ specific.

-- GNU Compiler Collection (GCC) – The best known free and open source C++ compiler, it has long been the standard on non-Windows operating systems although Clang / LLVM have begun to encroach on GCC’s territory.
+- GNU Compiler Collection (GCC) – The best known free and open source C++ compiler, it has long been the standard on non-Windows operating systems although Clang / LLVM has begun to encroach on GCC’s territory.
 Again, not limited to C++ only.

 These are the three main options that are available.
 However it is worth noting a few other common ways you may see C++ compilers referenced:

 - Cygwin – Implements many *nix tools, including GCC, on Windows.

 - MinGW – Also implements many *nix tools, including GCC, on Windows.

 - Note: This one hasn’t been updated since 2013 but is still popular.

 - Mingw-w64 – Forked from MinGW in 2007 and continues to release new versions for 32-bit and 64-bit architectures.